-AACSB: Analytic Blooms: Understana Difficulty: 2 Medium Learning Objective: 02-04 Describe how a firm chooses which consumer group(s) to pursue with its marketing efforts.
-Topic: STP
+Learning Objective: 02-04 Describe how a firm chooses which consumer group(s) to pursue with its marketing efforts.

-- 97. Abercrombie & Fitch, a hip clothing retailer, includes a "Share it!" button on its website.
-This

-(p.
-44) button encourages an Abercrombie customer to post a link to a product page (perhaps showing a new style of jeans) on Facebook or Twitter.
+96. Abercrombie & Fitch, a hip clothing retailer, includes a "SHARE" link on the product pages of its website.
+This link encourages an Abercrombie customer to post a link (perhaps showing a new style of jeans) on Facebook or Twitter.
 Abercrombie & Fitch hopes that the customer's friends (who are probably very much like current customers) will click the link, visit the page, and make purchases.
 This is an example of a growth strategy.

 - A. product proliferation

 - B. market development

 - C. market penetration

 - D. diversification

 - E. product development